percona/pmm/docs/get-started/backup/mysql_prerequisites.md

 # MySQL backup prerequisites

 Before creating MySQL backups, make sure to:

 1. Check that **Backup Management** is enabled and the <i class="uil uil-history"></i> Backup option is available on the side menu.
-If Backup Management has been disabled on your instance, go to <i class="uil uil-cog"></i> **Configuration > PMM Settings > Advanced Settings**, re-enable **Backup Management**  then click **Apply changes**.
+If Backup Managemt has been disabled on your instance, go to <i class="uil uil-cog"></i> **Configuration > PMM Settings > Advanced Settings**, re-enable **Backup Management** then click **Apply changes**.
+   !!! caution alert alert-warning "Important"
+    If PMM Server runs as a Docker container, enable backup features at container creation time by adding `-e ENABLE_BACKUP_MANAGEMENT=1` to your `docker run` command.

 2. Check that the [PMM Client](../../setting-up/client/index.md) is installed and running on the node.

 3. To enable Xtrabackup for MySQL 8.0+, check that pmm-agent connects to MySQL with a user that has BACKUP_ADMIN privilege.

 4. Check that there is only one MySQL instance running on the node.